YashaswiniRajanna/SimpleTextEditor/README.md

 # SimpleTextEditor
-A simple text editor is created using python
+One simple text editor for multiple programming language is created using python